 A. Easements are granted by landowners to provide the company the right to access, construct, maintain, and protect the company's facilities.
 It also establishes responsibilities that the company must adhere to within the defined easement area.
 Easements are often stated as “rights-of-way,” which typically refer to the same meaning.

-Q. What if I have questions about the surveying or future pipeline?
+Q. What if I have questions about the future pipeline?

 A. Please feel free to contact LG&E at any time throughout the project.
 You can call and leave a message on our dedicated Bullitt County Pipeline phone line at 502-560-7434 or you can send an email.
 An LG&E representative will respond to you as quickly as possible.